ncatlab/nlab-content/pages/6/3/4/6/6436/content.md

 Typically one characterizes $\sigma$-models in terms of such action functionals, so that the [[covariant phase space]] is then given as their [[critical locus]].
 This usually yields a simpler and deeper description of the model.

-Notably the above action functional has an evident generalization to the case where the background [[electromagnetic field]] is not given by a globally defined 1-form, but more generally by a [[circle n-bundle with connection|cicle bundle with connection]] $\nabla$: if we pass to the exponentiated action functional
+Notably the above action functional has an evident generalization to the case where the background [[electromagnetic field]] is not given by a globally defined 1-form, but more generally by a [[circle n-bundle with connection|circle bundle with connection]] $\nabla$: if we pass to the exponentiated action functional

 $$
   \exp(i S(-)) : Conf \to U(1)